DariaMartinovskaya/Python/Exceptions.md

 except ValueError as e:
     print(f"Error in password: {e}")
 finally:
+    print("Done finally")

+print("")
+print("INVALID DATA")

+try:
+    result = registration("Daria", '!')
+    print(result)
+except RegistrationError as e:
+    print(f"Error in registration: {e}") except ValueError as e:
+    print(f"Error in password: {e}")
+finally:
-    print("Done finnaly")
+    print("Done finally")
 ```

 Console output:

 ```
 VALID DATA
-Successful registration
+True
-Done finnaly
+Done finally

 INVALID DATA
-Error in registration: Username should be a string.
+Error in registration: Username should be a string of no less than 4 and no more than 15 letters Done finally
-Done finnaly

 INVALID DATA
-Error in password: Password should be a string of no less than 8 and no more than 45 digitals and/or letters Done finnaly
+Error in password: Password should be a string of no less than 8 and no more than 45 digitals and/or letters Done finally
 ```